Govindsamy Vediyappan, Assistant Professor

 Area(s) of Specialization

-Medical mycology, Pathogenic Microbiology and Bacterial multidrug resistance (MDR) efflux pumps.
+Medical mycology, fungi-bacteria interactions, bacterial multidrug resistance (MDR) efflux pumps, and antimicrobial development.

-We are also interested in deciphering the molecular mechanisms of antimicrobial resistance in bacterial pathogens, particularly contribution of multiple drug resistance (MDR) by efflux pumps, which extrudes drugs from the bacteria.
-Active drug efflux is one of the major intrinsic mechanisms of MDR in bacteria.
+We are also interested in deciphering the molecular mechanisms of antimicrobial resistance in bacterial pathogens, particularly the contribution of multiple drug resistance (MDR) by efflux pumps, which extrudes drugs from the bacteria.
+Active drug efflux is one of the major intrinsic mechanisms of MDR in bacteria and contributes clinically relevant drug resistance.
 A single MDR efflux pump system (e.g. AcrAB-TolC) can effectively remove hundreds of structurally diverse antimicrobial drugs from bacterial cells leading to therapeutic failures in clinics.
-Understanding MDR efflux pumps in bacteria will allow us to develop effective therapeutics.
+Understanding MDR efflux pumps in bacteria, including efflux pump inhibitors (EPI), will allow us to develop effective therapeutics against bacterial pathogens.

 Vediyappan G. , V. Dumontet, F. Pelisser and C. d’Enfert.
 2013.
 Gymnemic acids inhibit hyphal growth and virulence in Candida albicans.
 PLOS ONE 8: e74189, PMID: 24040201. http://www.k-state.edu/media/newsreleases/jun13/vediyappan91213.html